Ranunculus

 Ranunculus Species and Varietals

+The large genus Ranunculus is the type member of the plant family Ranunculaceae and includes 1,750 species.
+The genus name is derived from the late Latin word for 'little frog', referring to the habitat where most species are found (near bodies of water).
 The best growing zones for Ranunculus vary depending on the species.
 For more information, see the descriptions below.
 To find your zone, click here: Zone Map.

 Ranunculus asiaticus (Persian Ranunculus, Persian Buttercup) This species of Ranunculus grows well in all zones, and is native to Asia Minor.
 Grows to 2 feet tall and wide with tuberous roots, and fernlike leaves.
 Flowers in spring bloom atop stems, and are about 3-5 inches across.
 Blooms can be double or semi-double and come in a variety of colors, including white, cream, yellow, orange, red and pink.
 They like well-draining, organically rich soil and full sun.
 Deadhead to encourage more blooms to pop.
 When flowering ceases, allow foliage to yellow and die back to the ground; withhold water.
 Plants can be left in the ground during dormancy or the tuberous roots can be dug up and stored in a cool, dark, dry place until the next spring. |